 Moments that mattered:

 Christina Pickett had the Vikings only run and RBI in game one, sending a solo home run over the fence in the left discipline.
-Ashley Mickschl pitched nicely in sport one, permitting simply one run and putting out four in five innings of labor.
-All three Viking pitchers tossed an inning-plus in recreation two, with Olivia Wolters earning the win.
+Ashley Mickschl pitched nicely in sport one, permitting one run and putting out four in five innings of labor.
+All three Viking pitchers tossed an inning-plus in recreation two, with Olivia Wolters winning.
 Wolters pitched 3.2 innings, allowing zero runs and hanging out.
 Mary Pardo started the scoring with a solo domestic run in recreation two.
 Shannon Petersen added an RBI single to provide the Vikings a 2-1 lead.
 Mickschl had the game-triumphing RBI, an unmarried up the middle in the fourth inning.

 Game one:

 Allowing just one run.
 The Vikings plated the game’s first run inside the top of the fifth.
-Junior Christina Pickett stepped in smashed a solo home run over the left area fence, making it 1-zero.
+Junior Christina Pickett stepped in and smashed a solo home run over the left area fence, making it 1-zero.
 Winona State tied the game in the 5th inning on a bases-loaded stroll, and then inside the bottom of the 7th, hit a stroll-off unmarried to the middle field for a 2-1 win.
 The win pressured a winner-take-all recreation at Maynard R. Johnson Field.

 Game :

 Olivia Wolters came into the sport inside the 0.33 and became almost flawless.
 Wolters pitched 3.2 innings, permitting 0 runs and hanging out two.
 Following a final floor-ball out, the Vikings stormed the sector and dog-piled on a domestic plate to have a good time.
 Augustana now takes on Central Oklahoma in a 3-sport exceptional nearby.
 The eight excellent area winners strengthen the ladies’ college global collection.
-The collection starts on Thursday, and all games could be played at the campus of UCO in Edmond, Oklahoma.
+The collection starts on Thursday, and all games can be played at the UCO campus in Edmond, Oklahoma.